-Coined “The Mother of All Antioxidants” by Mark Hyman, MD, glutathione is one of the hottest topics in both natural health and medical circles today.
-(1) Pronounced “gloota-thigh-own,” over 139,000 peer-reviewed scientific articles have addressed this powerhouse molecule, and experts are now recognizing that an alarming rate of people are deficient for a variety of reasons, including chronic stress, environmental toxins and excessive use of antibiotics.
+Coined “The Mother of All Antioxidants” by Mark Hyman, MD, glutathione remains one of the hottest topics in both natural health and medical circles today.
+Over 139,000 peer-reviewed scientific articles have addressed this powerhouse molecule, and experts are now recognizing that an alarming rate of people are deficient for a variety of reasons, including chronic stress, environmental toxins and excessive use of antibiotics.

 What Is Glutathione?

-So exactly what is glutathione and what does it do?
-Glutathione (GSH) is a peptide consisting of three key amino acids that plays several vital roles in the body.
-Longevity researchers believe that it is so pivotal to our health that the level of GSH in our cells is becoming a predictor of how long we will live!
-(2, 3, 4)
+Glutathione is a peptide consisting of three key amino acids that plays several vital roles in the body.
+Longevity researchers posit that it is so pivotal to our health that the level of glutathione in our cells is becoming a predictor of how long we will live.